mrphysics-bonn/python-ismrmrd-reco/README.md

 # Reconstruction pipeline for Pulseq/JEMRIS data with example Sequences and Datasets

-This repository contains a reconstruction pipeline for MRI data acquired with Pulseq [1].
-The data is reconstructed using the BART MRI Toolbox [2].
+This repository contains a reconstruction pipeline for MRI data acquired with Pulseq [1] or with the MR simulator JEMRIS [2].
+The data is reconstructed using the BART MRI Toolbox [3].

 ## Quick start guide - from sequence to image